cbm-fles/flesnet/HOWTO.md

 php -S localhost:8181
 ```

 Open your browser and visit [http://localhost:8181](http://localhost:8181).
+Alternatively, instead of using a proper
+web server, you can open the `index.html` file in your browser directly, but some features such as search and
+displaying mathematical formulas may not work.

 Since the current state of the documentation is limited, you can also instruct doxygen to automatically generate
 documentation for undocumented code by setting the cmake variable `EXTENDED_DOXYGEN_DOCUMENTATION` to `YES` (default is